-Before the TIEA and Supplementary Agreement are brought into force for New Zealand, the two agreements must first be submitted to the House of Representatives to undergo Parliamentary treaty examination, in accordance with Standing Orders 388 to 391.
-(The less-than-treaty status Understanding does not create legally binding commitments for New Zealand and is not required to undergo treaty examination.)
+5 Before the TIEA and Supplementary Agreement are brought into force for New Zealand, they must first be submitted to the House of Representatives to undergo Parliamentary treaty examination, in accordance with Standing Orders 388 to 391.

-- 8 Subsequent to satisfactory completion of the Parliamentary treaty examination process, the two agreements can then be incorporated into domestic legislation by Orders in Council pursuant to section BH 1 of the Income Tax Act 2007. - 9 Upon the promulgation of the Orders in Council, the agreements can then each be brought into force, in accordance with Article 12 of the TIEA and Article 10 of the Supplementary Agreement, through an exchange of diplomatic notes that confirms the completion of the respective constitutional and legal requirements for entry into force by each Party. - 10 Each agreement will enter into force on completion of the exchange of diplomatic notes.
-New Zealand officials will manage the process to ensure that both agreements enter into force on the same date.
+6 Subsequent to satisfactory completion of the Parliamentary treaty examination process, the TIEA and Supplementary Agreement can then be incorporated into domestic legislation by Orders in Council pursuant to section BH 1 of the Income Tax Act 2007.

+7 Upon the promulgation of the Orders in Council, the TIEA and Supplementary Agreement can then each be brought into force, in accordance with Article 13 of the TIEA and Article 10 of the Supplementary Agreement, through exchanges of diplomatic notes that confirm the completion of the respective constitutional and legal requirements for entry into force by each Party.

+8 The TIEA and Supplementary Agreement will enter into force on completion of the exchange of diplomatic notes.
+New Zealand officials will manage the process to ensure that the TIEA and Supplementary Agreement enter into force on the same date.
 Upon entry into force, the TIEA will apply prospectively to all taxable periods beginning on or after that date (or, where there is no taxable period, to all charges to tax arising on or after that date).
 The Supplementary Agreement will similarly apply, in New Zealand, to income years beginning on or after 1 April following the date of entry into force.